Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 60S and 30S - NOAA - Monthly

 | 2025-08-31 | 0.339352 |

 Heads-up.
-A plus of using FetchSeries is that we publish complete metadata.
-Find it below to better understand the characteristics of the time series that you are exploring.
+One of the advantages of using FetchSeries is that we provide accurate metadata.
+Find it below to gain insights on the attributes of the indicators that you analyze.

 Not for investment purposes.
-Data shared on this web site are not suitable for investment purposes or any other financial decision.
-Users should ask for professional advice and perform their own independent due diligence before making any financial commitments.
+Data and any other information provided on this web site are not meant for investment purposes or any other financial decision.
+Users should obtain professional advice and do independent analysis before pledging money to any investment.

 Series Metadata